How to convert TIFF files to PDF using Python

 Table of contents

-In this post, you’ll learn how to convert the TIFF file format to PDF using PSPDFKit’s TIFF to PDF Python API(opens in a new tab).
-With our API, you receive 100 credits with the free plan.
-Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account(opens in a new tab) to get access to your API key.
+Convert TIFF files to PDF using our TIFF-to-PDF Python API.
+Start with 200 free credits — no payment required.
+Different operations consume different credit amounts, so the number of PDF documents you can generate will vary.
+Create a free account(opens in a new tab) to get your API key.

 Go to our website(opens in a new tab), where you’ll see the page below, prompting you to create your free account.